mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 ### Plotting the results

 Below I plot my two dimensional embedding and clustering results, marking the artists I was comparing with a star.
 In this case, Boys of Summer by Don Henley was placed right near Hotel California by the Eagles while Shook Me All Night Long by AC/DC was placed near Rock and Roll All Night by Kiss.
 While these were the results I expected to prove.
 I actually see a problem with them.
 Far to the left are all of the Beatles songs.
 Why are they all so close together?
 Do they really all sound the same?
 No, they certainly do not.
-The issue here is that I'm using the artist genre in my dimensionality reduction and because I'm running ngrams on that text field, it creates a ton of extra features, each with the same weight as the numeric features.
+The issue here is that I'm using the artist genre in my dimensionality reduction process.
+Because I'm running ngrams on that text field, it creates a ton of extra features.
+Each of these has the same weight as the numeric features.
 I'll need to run this again and remove the text features.
 I'll also throw out the categorical features for the same reason.

 ```python